 These Coconut Flour Crepes are gluten-free, low-carb and paleo.
 Add your favorite savoury or sweet fillings like whipped cream and berries for a wholesome treat!

-Pour 2 tablespoons of batter into the pan and swirl the pan around to create an even, thin crepe layer.
-Cook the crepe for 3-4 minutes, then flip and cook for another minute or 2.
+Next, pour 2 tablespoons of batter into the pan and swirl the pan around to create an even, thin crepe layer.
+Then, cook the crepe for 3-4 minutes, before flipping it and cooking it for another minute or 2.
+You will know the crepe is ready to flip by when it is bubbling on top and appears golden around the edges.
+I like to use a large cake palette knife to flip crepes.

-Enjoy the crepes with your sweet or savoury fillings of choice.
-Roll them up or fold them into triangles.
+These crepes are wonderful with your sweet or savoury fillings of choice.
+You can also roll them up or fold them into triangles, depending on if you would like the crepes to have a different look.

 A very well seasoned cast iron pan can work too (as you can see above).
-If you have an electric crepe pan that will of course work for this recipe as well.
+Additionally, if you have an electric crepe pan that will of course work for this recipe as well.

 When making 10 crepes from this recipe, each crepe has 1 g net carbs (excluding fillings).